-Before the journey began for a number of WWE talent, their skills were being honed in gymnasiums, auditoriums and in front of crowds of a few hundred people.
+Before the journey began for a number of WWE talent, their skills were being honed in gymnasiums, auditoriums, and in front of crowds of a few hundred people.
 They never wavered in the pursuit of their goals, and those roads they traveled helped them achieve the success they have today.
 This is the newest series to be found here on Pro Wrestling Post, titled “Before the E”.
 ‘The E’ is inspired by a common nickname for WWE.
-In order to understand where talent is today, it is important to understand how they came to be part of the Entertainment side of World Wrestling Entertainment.
+In order to understand where talent is today.
+It is important to understand how they came to be part of the Entertainment side of World Wrestling Entertainment.
 This week we present Kairi Sane.

 During her time in Stardom, Hojo formed alliances with the likes of Natsumi Showzuki and Kaori Yoneyama.
-Though only 5’1, she didn’t allow her size to prevent her from doing everything she could to put on compelling matches and tell great stories within the ring.
+Though only 5’1, she didn’t allow her size to prevent her from doing everything she could to put on compelling matches and tell great stories.
 Her first championship was captured after a year of being in the promotion when she captured the Goddess of Stardom Championship.
 She followed this up by co-holding the Artist of Stardom Championship alongside Yoneyama, holding that title for more than four months.
 These title reigns were only a sign of things to come during her tenure with the company.

 She went on to capture the promotion’s top championship, the World of Stardom Championship, by defeating new NXT signee Io Shirai.
 While her title reign wasn’t long, it still reflected her importance to the company.
 In fact, she was named the company’s Most Valuable Player in 2015.
 In all, she held four different championships for Stardom and had nine different title reigns during those six years with the company.
 Her value could not be mistaken.